Discover nature this week with a walk outdoors, and keep an eye out for blooming Eastern redbud trees (Cercis canadensis).

 Redbud blooms typically last from late march to early may, but this week is a great time to get out and see their first show of color this year.

-Learn more about Eastern redbuds and find places near you to watch them in the wild with the Missouri Department of Conservation’s online field guide.
+Learn more about Eastern redbuds and find places near you to find them in the wild with the Missouri Department of Conservation’s online field guide.

 Discover Nature is sponsored by the Missouri Department of Conservation.